sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 * HR must send an introductory e-mail with policies (links) about
   * Resource access
   * Time tracking
-  * Emplyee directory management
+  * Employee directory management
   * Management of off/sick days
   * Google Drive folder structure and usage
-  * Google Calender configuration and conventions
+  * Google Calendar configuration and conventions
   * How and whom to ask for help
   * 1:1 meetings and performance review policies
 * HR must meet with the employee to make sure they got the policies and that they can correctly understand them in context
-* Tech should send in introductory e-mail with information (links) about
+* Tech should send an introductory e-mail with information (links) about
   * Relevant starting training resources (accounts on _drupalize.me_ or _Udemy_, books or playbook pages)
   * How to contribute to the projects (branching model, peer review, etc)
-  * Required tools, procedures and practices one need to know from the very beginning
+  * Required tools, procedures and practices one needs to know from the very beginning
 * Tech and/or buddy must explain our key internal projects and self-made tools (sparkdrupal, sparkangular, sparkboard, firestarter, etc) to the employee

 ### For the employee

 What follows will be performed with the help of your buddy, if needed

-* Access all the services and check you can interact with them
+* Access all the services and check if you can interact with them
 * Activate two-factor auth on Gitlab
 * Add SSH keys on Gitlab so you can clone the repositories
 * Set your profile pictures (starting with Gravatar and checking on Gitlab, Slack, Toggl, etc) with an appropriate/decent close-up (or use the [facewall shot](#facewall-shot))